pulkitcode/uplyft/README.md

 - Built to help users fight depression, anxiety, and other mental illnesses.
 - Offers a textual medium of communication, reducing the barriers of entry.
 - Complete anonymity, no fields are required to be entered by the user.
-- Relays information to certified authorities with users consent
+- Relays information to certified authorities with users consent.

 <p align = "center">
 <img width ="300" src = "_shared/uplyft.gif"/>